 S. Authors Title of the Book Publishers Year of

 No. Publication

 1. Barry, Peter Beginning Theory.
 An Manchester 2009

 Introduction to Literary and University Press

-Cultural Theory
+Cultural Theory -

+, and the second

 2. Culler, Literary Theory OUP 2011

 Jonathan

 3. Leitch, The Norton Anthology of Oxford 2001

 Vincent B Theory and Criticism